fourstix/-Elfos-SPI-OLED-Drivers/README.md

 The OLED display drivers are based on code from Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.
 The sh1106 OLED display driver is also based on code from the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.
 The ssd1306 OLED display driver is based on code from Adafruit's [Adafruit_SSD1306 Library](https://github.com/adafruit/Adafruit_SSD1306).
 The ssd1309 OLED display driver is based on code from the [OLED Display Library](https://github.com/Sylaina/oled-display).

-The graphics demo programs use the common [GFX 1802 library](https://github.com/fourstix/GFX-1802-Library) with the [Elf/OS OLED Graphics device library](https://github.com/fourstix/Elfos-Gfx-OLED-Library) to draw to the display through the appropriate SPI OLED driver.
+The graphics demo programs use the common [GFX 1802 library](https://github.com/fourstix/GFX-1802-Library) with the [OLED SPI Graphics device library](OLED-SPI-GFX.md) to draw to the display through the appropriate SPI OLED video driver.

 Platform
 --------